It's Easy Being Green

-It’s Easy Being Green is a community education and action group addressing the climate emergency in our Upper West Side neighborhood and in New York City.
-Our mission is to bring as many of our neighbors as possible on board with green practices and also to inform them of NYC’s efforts to mitigate our climate emergency.
+It’s Easy Being Green is a community education and action group addressing the climate emergency in our Upper West Side neighborhood and New York City.
+Our mission is to provide our neighbors with easy to implement green practices and inform them of NYC’s efforts to mitigate our climate emergency.

 – Margaret Mead

 A TriBloomingdale Climate Change Initiative Neighborhood Education and Action Group

 What sets It’s Easy Being Green Apart The Power of Community Decades of inaction on all levels of government have left a wave of frustrated and exhausted environmentally minded people wondering how to make a difference.
 Though there are many effective national and international environmental groups to join, simply writing a check or attending a rally with strangers can leave a person feeling out of the loop and lacking a true voice.
 What’s missing is a sense of community; a tangible sign that we are not in this alone and that we can work together to make a difference, even if only in our own neighborhood.

 Many of us have been discouraged hearing environmental science experts state that individual actions count for very little in the fight.
 Our energy, they say, should be directed at influencing legislators to create policy.
 This is undoubtedly necessary.
 But how, after decades of inaction on climate issues by the very same legislators one is trying to influence, do you keep the momentum of policy agitation going?
 More importantly, how do you move an individual from climate apathy to caring about the common good?
 And how do you tap into the tremendous energy of the upcoming generation?